-Assistant Professors: Elaine E. Boney, Ph.D.; H. I. Dunkle, Ph.D.; Ernst Gallati, M.A.
-Equivalent; H. W. Paulin, Ph.D.; W. O. Westervelt, M.A.
+Assistant Professors: Elaine E. Boney, Ph.D.; Vytas Dukas, Ph.D.; H. I. Dunkle, Ph.D.; Ernst Gallati, M.A.
+Equivalent; L. A. Koslik, Ph.D.; H. W. Paulin, Ph.D.; Yoshio Tanaka, Ph.D.; W. O. Westervelt, M.A.
 COURSES ACCEPTABLE ON MASTER'S DEGREE PROGRAMS IN GERMAN UPPER DIVISION COURSES 103A-103B.
 German Literature of the Eighteenth Century (3-3) 105A-105B.
 German Literature of the Nineteenth Century (3-3) 108.
 Renaissance and Baroque Literature (3) 110A-110B.
 Contemporary German Literature (3-3) 115.
 Goethe's "Faust" (3) 130.
 German Syntax and Stylistics (2) 150.
-German Phonology (2) GRADUATE COURSES 201.
+German Phonology (2) GRADUATE COURSES IN GERMAN 201.
 History of the German Language (3) Prerequisite: 18 units of upper division German.
 The historical development of the German language, with source readings from the Gothic Bible to Luther's translation of the Bible.
 202. Middle High German (3) Prerequisite: 18 units of upper division German.
-The grammatical structure of Middle High German, with readings from the "Nibelungenlied," "Parzifal," "Tristan und Isolde," and from the lyric poets of the period.
-203. The German "Novelle" (3) Prequisite: 18 units of upper division German.
-The development of the "Novelle" as a literary form from Goethe to the present.
-204. The German Novel in the Twentieth Century (3) Prerequisite: 18 units of upper division German.
+The grammatical structure of Middle High German, with readings from the "Nibelungenlied," "Parzival," "Tristan und Isolde," and from the lyric poets of the period.
+203. The German "Novelle" (3) Prerequisite: 18 units of upper division German.
+The development of the "Novelle" as a literary form from Goethe to the 204.
+The German Novel in the Twentieth Century (3) Prerequisite: 18 units of upper division German.
 The German novel from the beginning of the twentieth century with special emphasis on the works of Thomas Mann, Hermann Hesse, and Franz Kafka.
 205. German Lyric Poetry From Hoelderlin to Rilke (3) Prerequisite: 18 units of upper division German.
 The major German lyric poets from the beginnings of Romanticism to Rilke.
 206. The German Drama of the 19th Century (3) Prerequisite: 18 units of upper division German.
 Representative works of German dramatic literature from Kleist to Hauptmann.
+251. Seminar in Eighteenth-Century Literature (3) Prerequisite: 18 units of upper division German.
+Directed research in the works of an important author or in a problem, type, or movement of German literature of the eighteenth century.
+Maximum credit six units applicable on a master's degree.
+255. Seminar in Nineteenth-Century Literature (3) Prerequisite: 18 units of upper division German.
+Directed research in the works of an important author or in a problem, type, or movement of German literature of the nineteenth century.
+Maximum credit six units applicable on a master's degree.
+260. Seminar in Twentieth-Century Literature (3) Prerequisite: 18 units of upper division German, Directed research in the works of an important author or in a problem, type, or movement of German literature of the twentieth century.
+Maximum six units applicable on a master's degree.
 290. Research and Bibliography (2) Prerequisite: 18 units of upper division German.
 Purposes and methods of research in the fields of the language and literature, the collection and collation of bibliographic material, and the proper presentation of the results of such investigation.
 Recommended for the first semester of the graduate work.
 294. Comprehensive Reading and Survey Course (3) Prerequisites: 18 units of upper division German and consent of graduate adviser and department chairman.
-Required of all candidates for the M.A. degree with the secondary or junior college credential.

 A study of important movements, authors, and works in German literature.
-Designed to supplement the reading done in previous courses, in preparation for the comprehensive examination in literature for candidates for the M.A. degree in German.
+Designed to supplement the reading done in previous courses, in preparation for the comprehensive examination in literature for candidates for the M.A. degree in

 298. Special Study (1-6)

 Individual study.
 Six units maximum credit.